cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-4.rst

 #.
 Screw RPi into electronics bulkhead with M2.5x5 socket head screws such that the Pi is oriented like in the video.
 #.
 Connect USB C extension cable to Rpi
 #.
-Connect RPi camera flex cable into RPi.
-There's a little grey flap that flips up on the connector that lets you slide the cable in.
-Flip the flap down to lock the cable in.
-#.
 Connect RPi to power by using 2-pin cable.
 Connect one end into 5V, GND pins near the Teensy and other side into RPi.
 Quadruple-check that the 5V and GND pins are going the right places.
 See diagram.
 #.
 Connect RPi to Teensy using USB A to USB micro cable
 #.
 Connect RC receiver to RPi with usb extension cable.